 Ecofarmers participate in farmers’ markets all year (less in August) providing a wide variety of major and minor vegetables, herbs, fruits and edible perennial plants in season.
 We believe in eating locally, as much as possible, and sharing the harvest with our neighbors and customers.
 Asian and Caribbean vegetables typically grow well here during the summertime, while crops that are grown in summertime in the rest of the country are our winter crops.
 Ecofarm practices organic and sustainable farming, so you can expect fresh, healthy—and yummy—produce, grown with love.

 For your convenience we maintain an email list for those who would like to find out what’s going on in our gardens.
 We will send an informative email, with a current availability list, once a week.
 If you live close-by or cannot make it to one of our markets you will be able to pre-order for pick-up here at the farm.
 Email us at email@example.com with your full name and email address and which market you may be visiting.

 Here are the friendly local markets where you can find Ecofarm:

 200 N. Kentucky Avenue – Lakeland, Florida

 Saturdays 8AM – 2PM all year except for August

-Featuring local organic producers of produce, meats, eggs, seeds, plants, honey and more.
+Features local organic produce, eggs, seeds, edible plants, honey and more.